-Program Description Essential Program Elements Time Frame Population PSH is a long-term rental subsidy (typically 3+ years) designed to provide housing and supportive services to assist chronically homeless households or families with an adult member with a disability to achieve housing stability.
+Program Description Essential Program Elements Time Frame Population Program Description PSH is a long-term rental subsidy (typically 8+ years) designed to provide housing and supportive services to assist chronically nomeless households or families with an adult member with a disability to achieve nousing stability.
 There is no time limit or service requirement.
-Receive all program referrals through the Coordinated Entry match process.
-Case Management: Provide housing search and advocacy Strength-based practices Connect participants with available community resources, including health and mental health services Rental Subsidy: Provide rental and utility subsidy to make unit affordable Ensure coordination with property manager Housing First Philosophy: Services are voluntary for the participant No requirement for sobriety or treatment as a condition of housing.
-No time limits Programs should seek out alternative housing options when a client no longer needs the intensive support services.
-PSH programs must serve individuals, multiple adult households and households with dependent children if agency already serves households with dependent children.
+Essential Program Elements Receive all program referrals through the Coordinated Entry match process.
+Case Management: Provide housing search and advocacy Strength-based practices Connect participants with available community resources, including health and mental health services Rental Subsidy: Provide rental and utility subsidy to make unit affordable Ensure coordination with property manager Housing First Philosophy: Services are voluntary for the participant No requirement for sobriety or Time Frame No time limits Programs should seek out alternative housing options when a client no longer needs the intensive support services.
+Population PSH programs must serve individuals, multiple adult households and households with dependent children if agency already serves households with dependent children.